The Able-Bodied Adults Without Dependents Time Limit

-Welcome to the CalFresh Time Limit for Able-Bodied Adults Without Dependents (ABAWD) webpage.
-This page outlines general information about the CalFresh time limit for ABAWDs in California.
+Welcome to the CalFresh Able-Bodied Adults Without Dependents (ABAWD) Time Limit webpage.
+This page outlines general information about the ABAWD time limit in California.

 Not all counties in California have a time limit.
-Some counties are waived from the CalFresh time limit rule if the county meets certain criteria – like having a high unemployment rate.
+Some counties are waived from the ABAWD time limit rules if the county meets certain criteria – like having a high unemployment rate.
 Counties that do not meet the criteria to be waived must have the time limit rule in place.

 Who is considered an ABAWD for CalFresh?

 A person is considered an ABAWD if they are between the ages of 18 through 49 and are not:

 - Living with a child under the age of 18 in their CalFresh household.

 People who are ABAWDs must do certain work-related activities to remain eligible for CalFresh.
 They must be working or doing approved work activities for at least 80 hours per month.
 This includes paid work, unpaid work, and in-kind work.
 In-kind work is working in exchange for a service, such as working off rent.
 The county can help connect ABAWDs with local work opportunities in the area in order to meet the work requirement.

 The ABAWD time limit is waived in all California counties through June 30, 2022.
 This means no ABAWDs living in California will have to meet the work requirement to keep receiving CalFresh benefits.
 ABAWDs who have lost their CalFresh benefits may reapply and continue to receive CalFresh if otherwise eligible.

 The USDA FNS has approved California’s statewide ABAWD time limit waiver request effective July 1, 2021 through June 30, 2022.
 The statewide waiver was approved based on the State’s eligibility for extended unemployment benefits, a criterion for statewide waiver approval provided by SNAP regulations at 7 CFR 273.24.